oahull0112/ESIFHPC4/WRF/README.md

 ## Benchmark test results to report and files to return

 * For scaling and throughput reporting, the harmonic mean of the wallclock time (`Timing for main`) reported in `rsl.out.0000` files should be entered into the Spreadsheet (`report/wrf_benchmark.csv`) response.
-This repository includes a script (`script/wrf_stats.py`) that can be used to obtain computation time from individual output files.
 * The Text response should include high-level descriptions of build and run optimizations.
 * The file response should include namelist.input, configure.wrf, rsl.error.0000 and rsl.out.0000, and diffout_tag files